jeftegoes/AwsOverview/Compute/Amazon EC2.md

 ## 15.4.
 Instance Migration between Regions

-- **ATTENTION!** When the new AMI is copied from Region A into Region B, it automatically creates a snapshot in Region B because AMIs are based on the underlying snapshots.
+- **IMPORTANT!** When the new AMI is copied from Region A into Region B, it automatically creates a snapshot in Region B because AMIs are based on the underlying snapshots.
   ![EC2 Instance Migration Between Regions](/Images/Compute/AmazonEC2InstanceMigrationBetweenRegions.png)

 ## 15.5.
 Cross-Account AMI Sharing